Vitamin D ( 25OHD )

 25-Hydroxyvitamin D (25OHD) is the major circulating form of vitamin D and the precursor of the active form (1,25-dihydroxyvitamin D).
 Because of its long half-life, measurements are useful for assessing vitamin D status in patients.
 This test measures 25OHD using liquid chromatography, the most accurate test to determine Vitamin D blood levels.

 The term "vitamin D" refers to several different forms of this vitamin.
 Two forms are important in humans: ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).
-Vitamin D2 is synthesized by plants.
-Vitamin D3 is synthesized by humans in the skin when it is exposed to ultraviolet-B (UVB) rays from sunlight.
+Plants produce vitamin D2.
+When exposed to ultraviolet-B (UVB) rays from sunlight, humans produce vitamin D3 in their skin.
 Foods may be fortified with vitamin D2 or D3, although humans should not rely on synthetic food fortification as a good source of Vitamin D3 since most fortified foods do not have enough Vitamin D to meet daily requirements.

 Benefits of Vitamin D: